Trashcan Sinatras: In the Music era

 The band's fifth studio album, In the Music, was recorded with producer Andy Chase between November 2007 and February 2008, at Stratosphere Sound in New York and in Martha's Vineyard.
 In July 2008, Carly Simon recorded backing vocals for the song "Should I Pray?"

-A single, "Oranges and Apples", was released as a download-only single on 13 October 2008.
+The single "Oranges and Apples" was released as a download-only single on 13 October 2008.
 The song was inspired by Syd Barrett, one of the founding members of Pink Floyd.
 The single was released in connection with The City Wakes, a festival in tribute to Syd Barrett that took place in Cambridge and London in October 2008.

 The album was released (with bonus track "Astronomy") in Japan on 22 April 2009 (on Victor Entertainment), in the United Kingdom on 14 September 2009 (on Lo-Five Records) and 27 April 2010 in North America (also on Lo-Five Records, with digital distribution by Ingrooves and physical distribution by Fontana Distribution).
 The North American release includes eight live bonus tracks, which are live acoustic recordings taken from the band's November 2009 UK tour.
 Lo-Five also released a limited, numbered deluxe edition of the album in July 2009, which featured two additional bonus tracks ("I Can't Stand Tomorrow" and "I Just Don't Know How") and an in-depth booklet of liner notes, photos and a listing of everyone who pre-ordered the release.